 The objective of this Technical Memorandum is to present the results of a screening-level indoor air health risk assessment (HRA) for the Phase B Source Area Soil Gas Investigation that Basic Environmental Company (BEC) and Tronox performed for the Tronox Parcels "A" and "B" (portions of APN Nos.
 178-01-401-001, 178-12-101-002, and 178-12-201-006 [Note: Parcel 178-12-601-005, formerly part of Tronox Parcel B, has been sold and is excluded from this analysis]).
 Parcels A/B will collectively be referred to as "the property" for the purposes of this Technical Memorandum.
 The property is located north of Warm Springs Road, 1/4 mile west of the intersection with Boulder Highway, in Henderson, Nevada.
 Figure 1 shows details of Parcels A/B and the soil gas sampling locations.
-The Technical Memorandum presents a summary of the data included in this assessment, including results of the Data Validation Summary Report Phase B Source Area Investigation Soil Gas Survey (ENSR 2008a; approved by the Nevada Division of Environmental Protection [NDEP] on October 20, 2008) and data usability evaluation, as well as the methods and results of the screening-level indoor air HRA.
-This Technical Memorandum also provides a brief summary of the Technical Memorandum - Data Review for 2007 Tronox Parcels A/B Investigation dated February 11, 2008 (BEC 2008; approved by NDEP on April 8, 2008).
+The Technical Memorandum only presents a summary of the data included in this assessment, including results of the Data Validation Summary Report Phase B Source Area Investigation Soil Gas Survey (ENSR 2008a; approved by the Nevada Division of Environmental Protection [NDEP] on October 20, 2008) and data usability evaluation, as well as the methods and results of the screening-level indoor air HRA and does not present investigation, data summary, data usability, or data adequacy information.
+This Technical Memorandum also provides a brief summary of the information is provided in the Nevada Division of Environmental Protection (NDEP) approved Technical Memorandum - Data Review for 2007 Tronox Parcels A/B Investigation dated February 11, 2008 (BEC 2008; approved by NDEP on April 8, 2008), and the Data Validation Summary Report for the soil gas survey (Tronox 2008; approved by NDEP on October 20, 2008).

-This revision of the Screening-Level Indoor Air Health Risk Assessment Memorandum, Revision 3, incorporates comments received from the NDEP, dated August 31, 2010, on Revision 2 of the report, dated June 29, 2010, along with clarifying comments received from NDEP during a September 7, 2010 teleconference (September 7, 2010 meeting minutes).
-The NDEP comments and BRC's response to the August 31, 2010 comments are provided separately; however, a redline/strikeout version of the text showing the revisions from the June 29, 2010 version of the Technical Memorandum in response to NDEP's comments is provided in Attachment A.
+This revision of the Screening-Level Indoor Air Health Risk Assessment Memorandum, Revision 23, incorporates comments received from the NDEP, dated May 13August 31, 2010,

+300 Frank H. Ogawa Plaza, Suite 510 Oakland, California 94612 tel 510.839.0688 fax 510.839.4350 www.ngem.com Certified Bay Area Green Business on Revision 1-2 of the report, dated March 25June 29, 2010, along with clarifying comments received from NDEP during a September 7, 2010 teleconference (September 7, 2010 meeting minutes). - The NDEP comments and BRC's response to the August 31, 2010 se comments are provided separately; however, a redline/strikeout version of the text showing the revisions from the March 25June 29, 2010 version of the Technical Memorandum in response to NDEP's comments is provided in Attachment A.1